outbrain/GomJabbar/docs/user-guide.md

 When consul isn't installed on `localhost` please pass in the consul url like so:
 `-Dcom.outbrain.ob1k.consul.agent.address=consul-50001:8500`

+You may also pass system properties to be later used as token in your fault commands.

 ## REST API
 GomJabbar currently implements a REST API that allows you to fetch random targets,